DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-05-16-an-indie-marketing-deep-dive.md

 That sentence alone paints a world, sets a mood, and hints at gameplay stakes.
 Add to that the emotionally resonant themes of mortality, purpose, and legacy, and you have a game that feels important even before you pick up your controller (or keyboard?).

 Its reveal trailer leaned less on combat mechanics and more on atmosphere and tone through slow camera pans, moody music, and a quiet sense of urgency.
-It made people feel something before they understood everything…
+It made people feel what the game was about before they understood everything.

 <img class="img-fluid post-image w-50" src="/assets/img/blog/clair-obscur-expedition-33-2.jpg">

 To back this up, the turn-based JRPG gameplay is not necessarily mainstream.
-In a way, it reminds me of Baldur’s Gate 3 as it's also not a type of game that people generally play.
+It reminds me of Baldur’s Gate 3 as it's also not a type of game that people generally play.
 However, these games know how to resonate with people and reel them in regardless.

 If you’re an indie dev, chances are you're developer-brained.
 You’re working hard to perfect gameplay, features, and systems to make the best possible game in that genre.
 But this way, chances are that you also overlook what people generally look for: